 Look back at your tracker on your My Day dashobard in your WW app.
 Are you eating the same foods over and over again?
 Does the idea of eating the same foods make you feel deprived?
-Try browsing through your WW cookbooks, click on the FOOD tab and check out the latest recipe collections, or search for inspo using your app to access over 6,000 recipes.
+Try browsing through your WW cookbooks, WW reicpes online and check out the latest recipe collections, or search for inspo using your app to access over 6,000 recipes.

 2. Share your experience

 3. Seek support